Roland W. Reed: Career

 Reed left Montana in 1899 and opened his own photo studio in Ortonville, MN, where his sister Mabel lived with her husband Ova Chamberlin.
 He quickly developed a multi-state reputation as an excellent portrait photographer, especially of children, and a photographer of local landscapes.

 As his business grew, he opened a second studio about 250 miles away in Bemidji, MN.
 After a few years, he began to periodically venture from his Bemidji Studio to photograph the Ojibwe Indians on nearby reservations.
 In 1907 he sold his Ortonville and Bemidji studios and went to live near the Ojibwe Red Lake Reservation to begin his pursuit of portraying the North American Indian.
 This task became his full-time mission for the next two years.

 In 1909 Reed returned to Montana.
 He opened a studio in Kalispell, MT, near what would become the western entrance to Glacier National Park.
 In addition to portrait photography work, he sold copies of his Indian photographs and Native pottery, baskets, and rugs.
 He also began what would become over the next six years an extensive project of photographing the Plains Indians of Northern Montana and Southern Alberta, Canada—the Blackfeet, Piegan, Blood, Flathead, and Cheyenne.

 Much of Reed's effort was spent in and around Glacier National Park against the stunning majesty of the Rocky Mountains.
 In addition, he began to work with Louis Hill and the Great Northern Railroad on a number of different promotional and photographic projects.
 Many of his images were used in the Railroad's "See America First" campaign, which encouraged people to experience the grandeur of the Rocky Mountains by traveling via the Great Northern Railroad and staying at their grand lodges in and around Glacier National Park, rather than traveling to Europe to see the Alps.

-Reed also provided the Great Northern with large reprints of a number of his photos to decorate various stations along their line as well as their building at the 1915 Panama Pacific International Exposition in San Francisco, CA.
+Reed also provided the Great Northern with large reprints of a number of his photos to decorate various stations along their line as well as their building at the 1915 Panama Pacific International Exposition in San Francisco, California.